May 23, 2013

 And that creates a problem.
 Comparisons to average means that a player who plays just one game and is average in that game is just as valuable as the player who played an entire average season.
 Doesn't make sense.
 So we compare players to replacement level instead.
 Replacement level is usually thought of as the level at which a player can be easily replaced by a bench player, a freely available free agent or someone else.
 Replacement levels are also useful for salary analysis in which it is assumed that a player who performs at a replacement level should receive a minimum salary.

 There are a lot of ways to calculate replacement levels.
 Here is one, presented by our own Sean Smith.
-We use a different approach for Win Shares Above Bench.
 There are several legitimate approaches.
-The key thing to remember is that replacement levels will differ by position, because it is harder to find a catcher than a first baseman (for example).
+A key thing to remember is that replacement levels will differ by position, because it is harder to find a good-hitting catcher than a good-hitting first baseman (for example).

 RS (Link)